 - Top with mozzarella and bake until bubbly.

-Advice: Perfect for family dinners; can be frozen for later use.
+Advice: Ideal for family dinners; you can freeze leftovers for later.

 Spinach Pesto Pasta